imanabu/MithrilTypes-0.2-for-ts2.4/README.md

 # Why

 TypesScript 2.4 has introduced a breaking change called (WeakTypes)[https://github.com/Microsoft/TypeScript/wiki/Breaking-Changes].
-If you are still maintaining Mithril 0.x code, your index.d.ts will break.
+If you are still maintaining Mithril 0.x code, your index.d.ts will break your build and you will get this not very helpful error message.

+	error TS2559: Type '<your controller>' has no properties in common with type 'Controller'.

 # If You Do Not Want to Bother With This